Free Walking Weekend – Commencing Saturday 23rd March 2019 Win Hill and Crook Hill circular: Dark Peak

 Sunday: A short walk around the Burbage Valley taking local Peak District history from Viking burial grounds to Bronze-age hill forts.
 A lovely walk to shake out cob-webs before the drive home.

-Free Walking Weekend – Commencing Saturday 1st December 2018
+Free Walking Weekend – Commencing Saturday 7th December 2019 Chinley Express – NEW ROUTE

 Sunday: A short walk out of Hathersage will have us done for around 12 noon.